 - Breach of employment contract

 Startups only need EPLI if they are planning to hire staff.
+This particular insurance policy becomes more important as management teams grow because it covers the exposure to employment and management risks.

 8. Key Person Insurance